 In a previous article we talked about migraine.
 Here today we are going to talk about schizophrenia .
-Have your heard about schizophrenia mental disorder, before ? if not ,don’t worry, this article will help you.
-Our goal is a better life for everyone affected by mental illness.
+Have your heard about schizophrenia mental disorder, before ? if you don’t know about that then don’t worry, this article will help you.
+Our goal is a better life for everyone.

 schizophrenia mental disorder is a serious mental illness that interferes with a person’s ability to think clearly, manage emotions, make decisions and relate to others.
 It is a complex, long-term medical illness.Schizophrenia may have difficulty distinguishing between what is real and what is imaginary; and may have difficulty expressing normal emotions in social situations.
 It is possible to live well with schizophrenia.

 Behaviors that are early warning signs of schizophrenia include

 - Hearing or seeing something that isn’t there

 - Peculiar or nonsensical way of speaking or writing

 - Feeling indifferent to very important situations

 - A change in personal hygiene and appearance

 - Deterioration of academic or work performance